ghananganeshwara/ghananganeshwara/README.md

 ---

 ## 🤝 Let’s Connect
-I’m open to internships, collaborations, and learning opportunities.
+I’m open to jobs, collaborations, and learning opportunities.